mvrdevelopment/spec/mvr-spec.md

 When the receiving nodes are in Local Network Mode:

-Each receiver will try to connect to the mDNS service given in `ServiceName` and send a `MVR_JOIN` Message.
+Each receiver will try to connect to the mDNS service given in `ServiceName` and send a `MVR_JOIN` message.
 If this is successful, the nodes save the new Service Name and modify their own mDNS service.
 OK: true is returned.
 If no connection could be established, OK: false is returned.

 When the receiving nodes are in WebSocket Mode: